Karnak: Hypostyle Hall

-One famous aspect of Karnak is the Great Hypostyle Hall in the Precinct of Amun-Re, a hall area of 5000 m2 with 134 massive columns arranged in 16 rows.
+The Great Hypostyle Hall in the Precinct of Amun-Re has an area of 5000 m2 with 134 massive columns arranged in 16 rows.
 One hundred and twenty-two of these columns are 10 m tall, and the other 12 are 21 m tall with a diameter of over 3 m.
-The architraves on top of these columns are estimated to weigh 70 tons.
+The architraves, on top of these columns, are estimated to weigh 70 tons.

 These architraves may have been lifted to these heights using levers.
-This would be an extremely time-consuming process and also would require great balance to get to such great heights.
+This would be a time-consuming process and also would require great balance to get to such heights.
 A common alternative theory regarding how they were moved is that large ramps were constructed of sand, mud, brick or stone and that the stones were then towed up the ramps.
 If stone had been used for the ramps, they would have been able to use much less material.
 The top of the ramps presumably would have employed either wooden tracks or cobblestones for towing the megaliths.

 There is an unfinished pillar in an out-of-the-way location that indicates how it would have been finished.
 Final carving was executed after the drums were put in place so that it was not damaged while being placed.
 Several experiments moving megaliths with ancient technology were made at other locations – some of which are amongst the largest monoliths in the world.

+The sun god's shrine was built so that it has light focused upon it during the winter solstice.

-In 2009 UCLA launched a website dedicated to virtual reality digital reconstructions of the Karnak complex and other resources.
-The sun god's shrine has light focused upon it during the winter solstice.
+In 2009, UCLA launched a website dedicated to virtual reality digital reconstructions of the Karnak complex and other resources.